discordjs/guide/guide/message-components/action-rows.md

 Action rows are a fairly simple form of layout component.
 A message may contain up to five rows, each of which has a "width" of five units.
 This can be thought of as a flexible 5x5 grid.
 A button will consume one unit of width in a row, while a select menu will consume the whole five units of width.
 At this time, these are the only types of components that can be sent in a message.

 :::warning
-The "width units" referred to are not fixed - the actual width of each individual button will be dynamic based on it's label contents.
+The "width units" referred to are not fixed - the actual width of each individual button will be dynamic based on its label contents.
 :::

 ## Building action rows